fedir/fedir.github.com/about.md

 group: navigation
 ---

-Fedir RYKHTIK - CTO / Teacher / Programmer / Speaker from Toulon, France.
+Fedir RYKHTIK - CTO / Developer / Teacher / Speaker from Toulon, France.

 The Internet is not permanent, it's distributed and the aim of this blog : to store some stuff I'm working on, to maje notes, to keep bookmarks.
 So my blog is kind of advanced bookmarklet, with shippets feature.